-Merger activity tends to take place in waves - a time of increased activity followed by a period of relatively few acquisitions.
-Each wave has been stimulated by events outside the merger world, but which have had a significant impact on the level of merger activity.
-Each wave is sharply distinguished from earlier waves with creative new ways of consolidating companies and defeating the defenses of targets, although each wave built on the merger techniques and other developments from the previous wave.
+Each wave has been stimulated by events outside the merger world, but those external events have had a significant impact on the level of merger activity.
+Each wave is sharply distinguished from earlier waves, with creative new ways of consolidating companies and defeating the defenses of targets, although each builds on the merger techniques and other developments from the previous wave.

 There is also the tendency, as with the military, of preparing to fight the last war's battles.
-Just as the Maginot Line couldn't stop the Third Reich's panzers as they rolled through Belgium and into northern France, it is not sufficient for a company to have out-of-date takeover defenses.
-Strategic initiative or power does not guarantee success to the bidder, as the United States learned militarily in Vietnam in the 1960s and in Iraq in the 1990s and 2000s.
-The parallel in business usually means relying too much on a large checkbook and first mover 'advantage' as Sir Philip Green discovered in 2004 when trying unsuccessfully to take over Marks & Spencer.
+Just as the Maginot Line was bypassed by the Third Reich's Panzers as they rolled through Belgium and into northern France at the start of World War II, it is not sufficient for a company to have out-of-date takeover defenses.
+Strategic initiative or power does not guarantee success for the bidder, as the United States learned militarily in Vietnam in the 1960s and in Iraq in the 1990s and 2000s.
+The parallel in business usually means relying too much on a large checkbook and first mover "advantage," as Sir Philip Green discovered in 2004 when trying unsuccessfully to take over Marks & Spencer (M&S).
+He had not planned for the strong defense put up by M&S, including the hiring of a new CEO in the middle of the takeover battle.

-Merger activity can be likened to the Cold War arms race where one country's development of new weapons stimulates the development of more sophisticated defensive systems, thus forcing the first country to make further advancements in their offensive weapons to remain ahead.
-In the M&A arena, as acquiring companies have developed more sophisticated tools to make the acquisition of companies more certain, faster, easier, or less expensive, the advisors to the target companies have designed stronger defenses for their clients.
+Merger activity can be likened to the Cold War arms race, in which one country's development of new weapons stimulated the development of more sophisticated defensive systems, thus forcing the first country to make further advancements in their offensive weapons to remain ahead.
+In the M&A arena, as acquiring companies have developed more sophisticated tools to make the acquisition of companies more certain, faster, easier, or less expensive, the advisors to those target companies have designed stronger defenses for their clients.
 These defenses have then stimulated further activity to create better acquisition methods.
-Just as with the arms race, the process becomes more complicated and expensive for all the players.
+Just as with the international arms race in the 1950s and 1960s, the process becomes more complicated and expensive for all the players.

-Knowledge of previous takeover techniques is therefore important for any bidder or target - and is a critical espect in the application of business intelligence.
-The development of these tactics has concentrated in the six major merger waves since the beginning of the 20th century, and focused during much of that time on the United States as the largest and arguably the most open M&A market in the world.
-In most cases, the new developments in M&A were first tried in the US and then 'exported' to other countries or regions, although before the 1990s the major economic regions had waves somewhat different to the US but often driven by similar factors.
+Knowledge of previous takeover techniques is therefore important for any bidder or target - and is a critical aspect in the application of business intelligence.
+The development of these tactics has concentrated in the six major merger waves since the beginning of the 20th century, and focused during much of that time on the United States as the largest and arguably most open M&A market in the world.
+In most cases, the new developments in M&A were first tried in the US and then "exported" to other countries or regions, although before the 1990s the major economic regions had somewhat different waves but often driven by similar factors.
 Since the 1990s, the merger waves have been truly global.

-The first merger wave took place from 1897 and continued through 1904.
+The first merger wave began in 1897 and continued through to 1904.
 It started in the United States after the Depression of 1893 ended, and continued until the 1904 stock market crash, with a peak between 1898 and 1902.
-This merger wave featured horizontal mergers (over three-quarters of all mergers then) often resulting in a near monopolistic industry in the consolidating industries: metals, food, oil, chemicals, trains, machinery, and coal.
-It was therefore also known as the 'monopoly merger wave.'
-Some of the companies formed from this wave in the US have remained global powerhouses and included: Dupont, Standard Oil (controlled 85% of the US domestic market), American Tobacco (controlled 90% of its market), General Electric, Eastman Kodak, and US Steel (controlled 75% of its market).
-There was a similar trend in other markets, particularly Germany, France, and Great Britain.
+This merger wave featured horizontal deals (over three-quarters of the total) often resulting in near monopolies in the consolidating industries: metals, food, oil, chemicals, trains, machinery, and coal.
+It was therefore also known as the "monopoly merger wave."
+Some of the companies formed from this wave in the US have remained global power-houses and included Dupont, Standard Oil (controlled 85% of the US domestic market), American Tobacco (controlled 90% of its market), General Electric (GE), Eastman Kodak, and US Steel (controlled 75% of its market).
+There was a similar trend in other markets, particularly Germany, France, and the United Kingdom.